SanjaySinghRajpoot/interactWrapper/README.md

 ### Running with Go

-To run the project using Go:
+1. To run the project using Go:

 ```bash
 go run main.go
 ```

+2. Visit the default URL so that we can track the Network requets and populate some data.

+3. Hit the endpoints

 ### Running with Docker